piezosystemjena/nv200-python-lib/README.md

 pipx install poetry
 ```

-### Setting up poetry to install dependencies in an in-project virtualenv (optional)
+### ⚙️ Configuring Poetry to Use an In-Project Virtual Environment (Optional)

-By default, poetry will create virtualenv in the `{cache-dir}/virtualenvs` directory
+By default, Poetry creates virtual environments in `{cache-dir}/virtualenvs`
-(which for Windows is located in `%USERPROFILE%/AppData/Local/poetry/Cache`).
-But it might be nicer to have the virtualenv close to the project source code in a
-`.venv` folder in the project root directory.

-This can be achieved by setting the `virtualenvs.in-project` config option of poetry to `true`:
+(Windows: `%USERPROFILE%/AppData/Local/pypoetry/Cache/virtualenvs`).

+You can instead configure Poetry to create the virtual environment inside the project directory by setting:

 ```shell
 poetry config virtualenvs.in-project true
 ```

+This will place the virtualenv in a `.venv` folder at the project root the next time you run `poetry install`.

 Now, when we run `poetry install` in a project directory, it will create and install all dependencies
 (and the project itself) into an in-project virtualenv located in `{project-root}/.venv`.